 Grilling or frying these meats produce Nitrosamines which are linked directly to Bowel Cancer.
 The Sodium Chloride (table salt) also found in processed meats are shown to produce high blood pressure, heart disease and lead to stomach cancer.

 Frozen meats are stored in starch to keep the frozen goods fresh.
 Starch also adds to the taste and texture of the food also.
 Starch is basically glucose that enters into our blood streams as blood sugar, and high amounts can lead to Type II diabetes.
 Frozen meats as well as fresh meats can be very rich in trans fats that increase the risk of heart disease as the trans fats clog the arteries.
 Added salt preserves the frozen meat which will increase the blood pressure.
-MSG (monosodium glutamate) can also be found in frozen meats which is shown to cause nausea, headaches, chest pain, palpitations, fatigue, breathing difficulties and more!
-So think twice before you grab that frozen pizza next time!
+MSG (monosodium glutamate) can also be found in frozen meats which is shown to cause nausea, headaches, chest pain, palpitations, fatigue, breathing difficulties and more.
+Personally I opt for MSG free stock cubes when needed for cooking.

 When we cook meats and fish at high temperatures such as grilling, frying, smoking, charring they produce Polycyclic Aromatic Hydrocarbons (PAHs) and Heterocyclic Amines (HCAs) which studies have shown to cause cancer.
 If you are cooking meats or fish focus on lower temperatures and slower cooking methods such as baking, roasting, poaching and stewing to prevent these harmful toxins being produced.